aolphn/Blog/Android SMACK 库 升级.md

 #### Use JXMPP's JID types

-==JXMPP's JID types provide an powerful yet simply to use abstraction over an XMPP address (also called "JID").
+**JXMPP's JID types provide an powerful yet simply to use abstraction over an XMPP address (also called "JID").
 This helps to minimize problems caused by using the wrong JID type or by the normalization applied to JIDs.
-To create a JID from a CharSequence (this includes String) simply use JidCreate.from(charSequence).==
+To create a JID from a CharSequence (this includes String) simply use JidCreate.from(charSequence).**

 #### Improved the Multi User Chat API